-- 1) In the LAG Config section, select an LAG ID and click the ports to add to the LAG.
+- In the LAG Config section, select an LAG ID and click the ports to add to the LAG.
 Click Apply. - 2) In the LAG Table section, you can verify the LAG configuration result.
 You can select the LAG and click Delete to delete ports from the LAG group.

-LAGI D Displays the ID of the LAG group.
-Ports Displays the LAG member ports. ote: ٠ Ensure that devices on both ends of the aggregation link use the same number of physical ports with the same speed and duplex mode, flow control setting and QoS setting. • The LAG member ports cannot be set as the mirroring port or mirrored port. • It is recommended to configure the LAG function before configuring the other functions for the member ports.
+- Ensure that devices on both ends of the aggregation link use the same number of physical ports with the same speed and duplex mode, flow control setting and QoS setting. - The LAG member ports cannot be set as the mirroring port or mirrored port. - It is recommended to configure the LAG function before configuring the other functions for the member ports.